smittytone/PreviewYaml/README.md

 * 1.1.0 *Unreleased*
     * Allow any installed monospace font to be selected.
+    * Allow any font style to be applied.
-    * Allow any colour to be chosen using macOS’ colour picker.
+    * Allow any key colour to be chosen using macOS’ colour picker.
     * Indent multi-line text.
     * Tighten thumbnail rendering code.
     * Link to [PreviewCode](https://smittytone.net/previewcode/index.html).